-However the setup was really well done.
-Instead ticket office operates coaches about every 15 minutes that take you onto the farm and down to the set, which is well and truly hidden into the farmland.
+However, the setup has been really well done.
+From the ticket office, coaches operate about every 15 minutes or so to take you onto the farm and down to the set, which is well and truly hidden into the farmland.